 We will be hosting this course live one day per week and have a concurrent Zoom room open to accommodate students whose health prevents them from attending the inperson class.
-You are needed and expected to attend BOTH of these these live sessions.
+You are needed and expected to attend BOTH of these live sessions.

 This class follows what is known as the "flipped, active learning model".
 That means students develop a knowledge foundation through readings and videos before class.
-Class time (in-person and via Zoom) is then dedicated to engaging with the material through a variety of activities and assessments to determine and build comprehension."
+Class time (in-person and via Zoom: https://go.osu.edu/comm2221\sp21\zoom) is then dedicated to engaging with the material through a variety of activities and assessments to determine and build comprehension."

 We do not have lectures like conventional classes.
-With this active learning model, students establish the foundation as part of that home pre-work, and then we build the structure of learning together, allowing us to see and correct weaknesses in the foundation and the structure.
+With this active learning model, students establish the foundation as part of the at-home pre-work, and then we build the structure of learning together, allowing us to see and correct weaknesses in the foundation and the structure.
 That means you must do the readings and watch videos BEFORE you join us for our class sessions.
 Here is a good schedule to follow:

-- 1. Monday and Tuesday, do readings and watch videos. - 2.
-Take assessment BEFORE class on Wednesday. - 3.
-Come to class Wednesday ready to put into play the ideas you learned in readings and videos, including in-class activities and assignments. - 4.
-First discussion post is due Thursday at 9 p.m. - 5.
-Any additional assignments are due Sunday at 9 p.m. - 6.
-Start the next week's materials on Monday.
+- 1. Over the weekend and Monday, do readings and watch videos. - 2.
+Take assessment BEFORE class on Tuesday. - 3.
+Come to class Tuesday ready to put into play the ideas you learned in readings and videos, including in-class activities and assignments. - 4.
+First discussion post is due Thursday at 11:59 p.m. - 5.
+Any additional assignments are due Sunday at 11:59 p.m. - 6.
+Start the next week's materials on Friday.